SAP/ai-sdk-java/README.md

 ### Write the Code

-Create a Java class (e.g., `OpenAiExample.java`) and include the following code:
+Add the following code to the controller or service class in your Spring Boot application:

 ```java
 // Initialize the client for GPT-3.5 Turbo model